 The curd is just as easy (maybe even easier?) to make as the coconut panna cotta.
 One saucepan and a little bit of whisking.
 The hardest part is juicing the oranges!

 Once slightly cooled, spread on top of the chilling panna cotta, let it firm up in the refrigerator, and you’re done.

 (Don’t like blood oranges?
-Blasphemy!
-But you can sub in any citrus for the curd — orange, clementine, tangerine, even lemon or lime.
+You can sub in any citrus for the curd — orange, clementine, tangerine, even lemon or lime.
 Don’t like citrus?
-I bet this would be equally delicious with some blueberry cardamom curd, too!)
+I bet this would be equally delicious with some raspberry curd or blueberry cardamom curd, too!)

 Making Panna Cotta in Advance

 If you plan on doing a molded panna cotta, I generally keep it in the molds, covered with plastic wrap, until I’m ready to serve it.

 Make the panna cotta, cool to room temperature, and pop into the freezer, well wrapped with plastic wrap (and still in the mold).
 Remove from the freezer, pop out of the mold, and allow the panna cotta to thaw for 2-3 hours before serving.

 Tips and Tricks for the Best Panna Cotta